fudab/fudab.github.io/covid-19/bag_end_world.md

 ### Data Processing

+* The JHU COVID-19 data include the number of confirmed, recovered and dead cases of more than 180 countries and regions.

+* The UN Population Dynamics data include the population sizes of more than 470 countries and regions.

-The WJP Rule of Law Index data consist of the scores and rankings of eight factors and 44 sub-factors.
+* The WJP Rule of Law Index data include the scores and rankings of more than 120 countries.
+There are eight factors and 44 sub-factors in total.

 <table>
   <tr>